diamondburned/gotk4/CONTRIBUTING.md

-In case a new release of something is added to Nixpkgs Unstable, for example, a new Go version, then the `rev` and `sha256` of the `unstable` variable inside the [shell.nix][shell.nix] file should be updated appropriately.
+In case a new release of something is added to Nixpkgs Unstable, for example, a new Go version, then the `rev` and `sha256` of the `unstable` variable inside the [.nix/overlay.nix][shell.nix] file should be updated appropriately.
 The structure of the [shell.nix][shell.nix] file is commented inside the file itself.

 Care should be taken when updating Nixpkgs, as the output could change